Jokic powers Denver past Portland 108-100 - WHIZ News

 The Blazers finished 53-29 last season and clinched the West’s third seed, playing through to the conference finals for the first time in 19 years.

-Jokic collected three early fouls and went to the bench with 8:15 left in the first quarter.
+Jokic collected three early fouls and went to the bench with 8:15 left in the first quarter, and the Nuggets struggled.

+“In the beginning of the game it brought out a lot of memories from last year’s series,” Jamal Murray said.
+“We just wanted to come out and have a good game and come out with a win.”

 Rodney Hood hit a 3-pointer and made a free throw to give Portland a 19-7 lead.
 Lillard’s first points of the game came on a dunk that made it 21-16.